developerUpdated 2026-06-21

 1. ISV backend — authenticates to Tessallite as a tenant admin, mints an embed token via POST /api/v1/auth/embed-token, and passes it to the browser.

-2. Host page — renders an iframe pointing at the Tessallite conversational client's /embed/chat route with the token as a URL parameter.
+2. Host page — renders an iframe pointing at the Tessallite conversational client's /embed/chat route, waits for the iframe to signal readiness, then sends the token to the iframe via postMessage.

-3. Embedded chat — authenticates using the embed token, loads the scoped project, and renders a full-screen chat interface with no login page, navigation bar, or sidebar.
+3. Embedded chat — receives the token via postMessage, authenticates, loads the scoped project, and renders a full-screen chat interface with no login page, navigation bar, or sidebar.

-The embedded chat communicates with the host page using postMessage for token refresh.
+The embedded chat communicates with the host page using postMessage for both initial token delivery and token refresh.
 No Tessallite credentials are exposed to the end user.
+The token never appears in the URL.

 <iframe